coraltech/puppet-manifest-core/README.txt

 on the reference Hiera configuration below.

 This is just an example.
-Real configurations can be changed through Hiera itself or the config::common class in common.pp.
+Real configurations can be changed through Hiera itself or the data::common class in common.pp.

 --------------------------------------------------------------------------------
 >> Hiera reference configuration: